mrmarganski/mkdoc/docs/index.md

-# Welcome to FRC Robotics, Where YOU Rule!!!!
+# Welcome to FRC Robotics - Panther Project!

 Welcome to the team stinkers!
 This guide is for new members of our FRC robotics club.